blackbaud/gradle-templates/README.md

 You WILL get an error when running `./gradlew bootRun`:
 * After creating your project, update application.properties `server.port` and `management.port` values following
 the convention described in the [Blackbaud Wiki](https://wiki.blackbaud.com/display/LUM/Microservice+Port+Mapping+Registry)
+* Also, once you add resources to your project, add `swagger.resource.package=<resource package>` to application.properties.
+This is used for swagger doc generation and currently only supports one resource package.

 Supported task options:
 * clean - if the target directory already exists, delete it